Back to Home Page

 Mouth-watering cherry selected by the late horticultural genius, Alan Chadwick.
 Large for a cherry, with sparkling, full-bodied tomato flavor.
 Disease resistant and highly productive.
 80-90 days from transplant.

-Currant Tomato Sweet Pea
+Sweet Pea Currant Tomato

 Source: Seed Savers Exchange